 Apart from the functional and unit tests, regression tests may be sub-categorized into two more types as detailed below:

 Regression testing may be performed, using following approaches:

 The plan of attack employs a Triangular approach pinpointing the areas of focus, priority and strategy for test execution.
 The chief inputs come from the client and the lead developer.
 The client highlights the features most visible and critical to the benefit of the end user.
 The lead developer informs about the areas of application most impacted by the code changes.

 As the process of regression is all about repeatedly testing the original functionality of the software product after each modification/enhancement in the code, automation of regression tests is preferable to ease the task of testing.
 Below given, are some of the well known testing tools, with the help of which regression testing may be performed in an effortless manner.

 “Regression testing is just not a testing technique but an inherited and integrated part of the testing life cycle which not only validates the veracity of the existing functionalities after each change but also improves the quality of the software application.”

-You may also like to visit and read some more regression testing related articles here; smoke testing vs regression testing , development testing vs regression testing and functional testing vs regression testing.
+You may also like to visit and read some more regression testing related articles here; "smoke testing vs regression testing" , "development testing vs regression testing" and "functional testing vs regression testing", "Regression Test Selection".